ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 &nbsp;&nbsp;&nbsp;&nbsp;1.
 Horizontally with Names at the top of each column or
 &nbsp;&nbsp;&nbsp;&nbsp;2.
 Vertically with Names at the start of each row.

-We recommend that you describe the orientation of the data matrix under these header columns/rows as "horizontal" or "vertical" under the "Data_Orientation" section of the file-level metadata template.
+We recommend that you describe the orientation of the data matrix as "horizontal" or "vertical" under the "Data_Orientation" section of the file-level metadata template.

 Example of a Column Names presented horizontally (highlighted) visualized in Excel.